-- Recognise Signs and symptoms of abuse. - Respond An allegation from a child against a member of staff/volunteer, a disclosure from a child, suspicions regarding the conduct of other staff members or concerns from a staff member regarding a child. - Report To designate safeguarding lead, it is their responsibility to make further decisions. - Record Exactly what has happened using the words said by the child?
-This information should be signed, dated, and kept in a secure place as agreed within your safeguarding policy. - Refer This will be the role of the Designated Safeguarding Manager who will make all further decisions.
-The only agencies that can investigate child protection cases are the Police and the Multi-agency safeguarding hub of the Local Authority.
+- Recognise signs and symptoms of abuse - Respond an allegation from a child against a member of staff/volunteer, a disclosure from a child, suspicions regarding the conduct of other staff members or concerns from a staff member regarding a child - Report to the designate safeguarding lead, it is their responsibility to make further decisions - Record exactly what has happened using the words said by the child.
+This information should be signed, dated, and kept in a secure place as agreed within the Safeguarding Policy - Refer this will be the role of the Designated Safeguarding Manager who will make further decisions.
+The only agencies that can investigate child protection cases are the Police and the multi-agency safeguarding hub of the Local Authority

-25. Whistle Blowing
+Whistle Blowing

-Whistleblowing in a safeguarding context means revealing and raising concerns over misconduct or malpractice within an organisation, or within an independent structure associated with it.
+Whistleblowing in a safeguarding context which means revealing and raising concerns over misconduct or malpractice within an organisation, or within an independent structure associated with it.

 It can be used as an early-warning system or when it is recognised that appropriate actions have not been taken.
 This approach or policy is adopted in many different walks of life.

-Both GTFC and its associated Community Trust (GTSET) have applicable 'Whistleblowing' policies and procedures.
+GTFC and GTF have an applicable 'Whistleblowing' policy and procedure.